Honda Accord (Japan and Europe seventh generation): Performance Variant: Euro R (CL7)

-It included a 1998 cc high performance K20A engine rated at 220 PS at 8000 rpm and 21 kgm at 6000 rpm, 6-speed manual transmission, locked slip differential, lightweight flywheel, strut-brace, bodykit, Recaro seats, Momo steering wheel, HID headlights, Type-R red instrument cluster, aluminum pedals, shift knob and 17-inch wheels.
-The 215/45R17 tires were larger and wider than the base model, similar to the Type S trim model.
+The Euro R was a high performance version of the Accord exclusive to the Japanese market.
+It was powered by a 1998 cc high performance K20A engine rated at 220 PS at 8000 rpm and 21 kgm at 6000 rpm, 6-speed manual transmission, limited slip differential, lightweight flywheel, strut-brace, bodykit, Recaro seats, Momo steering wheel, HID headlights, Type-R red instrument cluster, aluminum pedals, shift knob and 17-inch wheels.
+The 215/45R17 tires were larger and wider than the base model, similar to the Type S trim.
 The springs, stabilizers, and bushings were adjusted for a firmer ride, with the damping force optimized to improve handling.
 The Euro R K20A engine includes a secondary-force counterbalance shaft, which is not present in other Type R K20A variants.
 This system reduces engine vibration at the expense of some power output, and operates at rotational speeds exceeding 16,000 rpm.
 A Mugen Motorsports concept was unveiled at the 2009 Pro shop Refill.

-Note the Chassis Code (CL7) is shared with the base model Accord in Japan, using a different Eco version of the 2.0 engine rated at 155 PS, offered in auto transmission only along with none of the other performance and visual enhancements.
+The CL7 chassis code is shared with the base model Accord in Japan, using an Eco version of the 2.0 engine rated at 155 PS, offered in auto transmission only with none of the other performance and visual enhancements.